plumvillage/newsletter/src/en/articles/su-ong--the-true-sangha.md

 A few months ago while in Plum Village, I had a dream.
 It was very simple, but it made me very happy.
 I dreamt that I woke up in a temple or a practice center where I felt a very joyful atmosphere of practice.
 While still lying on the bed, I asked an attendant nearby, “What is it that is so joyful?”
 He answered, “Dear Thay, a number of brothers and sisters have just returned.
 We are cooking a pot of rice to eat together.”
 Still in the dream, I sat up, stepped out into the temple courtyard and did walking meditation.
 I looked into each orchid, the bamboo grove, every tree and blossom.
 My heart was filled with joy as if there was a festival happening because I felt I was living in the heart of the sangha.
 There was nothing to it.
 Just a few brothers and sisters returning to the temple.
 Just a pot of rice being cooked so they could eat together.
 Just the orchids and the bamboo in the yard.
 But why was I so happy?
 Because we still had each other, because we had brotherhood and sisterhood.
 A simple dream, but it made me happy for many days.
 It is exactly that brotherhood and sisterhood, that simple happiness which propels us to practice for our entire life.
 A practitioner also needs food.
 The key food that helps us to practice our entire life is brotherhood and sisterhood.

-{% image "article/su-ong/DSC08780.jpg", "has-label" %}
-<p class="image-label">The Sixteen Buddhas in the Upper Hamlet</p>
+{% image "article/su-ong/DSC08780.jpg", "", "The Sixteen Buddhas in the Upper Hamlet" %}

 I want to transmit my happiness and experience to you, my students.
 If you want to be a happy practitioner, if you want to practice for your whole life and fulfill the career of a practitioner, then you should aspire to build a harmonious community with brotherhood and sisterhood.
 With such a community, not only will you be nourished, but you will also help the world more.
 Without his sangha, the Buddha would not have fulfilled his great career and handed it down to us.
 It is the same today.
 As descendants of the Buddha, we should make that aspiration: I vow to follow in the footsteps of the Buddha, to build a sangha that has brotherhood and sisterhood, a happy sangha where I can be nourished and help the world.